kabragaurav/KIARA---Your-Personal-Assistant-for-Laxmangarh/README.md

 **Gaurav Kabra**

 # Implementation
-If you are not using .py files, use IPYNB folder which has euivalent .ipynb files.
+If you are not using .py files, use IPYNB folder which has equivalent .ipynb files.

 * intents.json – Data file which has predefined patterns and responses
 * train_KIARA.py – Python script to build the model and train KIARA